rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 ### Transient consumer

-A transient consumer is one where messages are delivered to the consumer application only when that application is running and connected to the broker.
-Messages sent while the application is disconnected are lost.
+A **transient consumer** only receives messages sent after the consumer connected to the broker and declared its *non-durable* queue bound to the corresponding *exchange*.
+If the consumer disconnects from the broker, it looses the queue and all its messages.

 This type of consumer creates a queue named `<channel_destination_name>.anonymous.<unique_id>` e.g. `q_trade_confirmations.anonymous.XbaJDGmDT7mNEgD6_ru9zw` with this attributes:
   - *non-durable*
   - *exclusive*
   - *auto-delete*

----

 We can find an example of this type of consumer in the project [transient-consumer](transient-consumer).